 A1.1 Introduction

 Typically, historical emissions from stationary combustion sources are estimated by combining energy statistics with suitable emission factors.
-The Guidebook contains both tier 1 and tier 2 factors, typically given for solid, liquid, gaseous and biomass fuels (so there is not necessarily any distinction between, say, LPG and fuel oil).
+The Guidebook (see Part B, chapter NFR 1contains both tier 1 and tier 2 factors, typically given for solid, liquid, gaseous and biomass fuels (so there is not necessarily any distinction between different fuel sub types).
 Countries may use tier 3 approaches based on site-specific emissions data.
-Projections can be made by replacing historical energy statistics with projections of energy use and combining those projections with emission factors, as is done for the historical inventory.
-The emission factors can be the same as those used to estimate historical emissions or, if combustion sources are likely to be controlled, can differ from historical factors to reflect changes in technology and/or abatement of emissions.
+Projections can be made by replacing historical energy statistics with projections of energy use, including potential new fuels, and combining those projections with emission factors, as is done for the historical inventory.
+The emission factors can be the same as those used to estimate historical emissions or can differ from historical factors to reflect proposed changes in technology and/or abatement of emissions (for example from regulation_.
 The following sections describe the approach for projections in more detail.

-Unlike in the case of carbon dioxide (CO2), where emissions depend on the broad fuel type but are largely unaffected by the combustion technology, emissions of air pollutants are highly dependent on the nature of the combustion process: the technology used, the level of maintenance and/or the way in which the combustion device is used (e.g. for domestic grates) and the presence of any technologies to minimise or reduce emissions of pollutants such as nitrogen oxides (NOx) or dust.
-Emissions can also depend on the exact characteristics of a fuel: for example, emissions of sulphur oxides (SOx) from oils will depend on the sulphur content and this will vary far more than the carbon content.
+Unlike carbon dioxide (CO2), where emissions depend on the broad fuel type but are largely unaffected by the combustion technology, emissions of air pollutants are highly dependent on the nature of the combustion process: the technology used, the level of maintenance and/or the way in which the combustion device is used (e.g. for domestic heating appliances) and the presence of any technologies to minimise or reduce emissions of pollutants.
+Emissions can also depend on the exact characteristics of a fuel: for example, emissions of sulphur oxides (SOx) from fuels will depend on the sulphur content and this will vary far more than the carbon content.

-These issues mean that estimating emissions of air pollutants from combustion is much more complicated and difficult than for CO2 and this is true for both projections and historical emissions.
+These issues mean that estimating emissions of air pollutants from combustion is much more complex than for CO2 and this is true for both projections and historical emissions.
 Historical emission estimates and projections may both, as a result, be far more uncertain than would be ideal.
-Projections should, as far as is practicable, be generated using methods that are consistent with the historical estimates and often this means that both will rely on simplistic assumptions and simple methods, as that is all that the data will allow.
+Projections should, as far as is practicable, be generated using methods that are consistent with the historical estimatesl.

 A1.2 Understanding the factors that drive change

-Before attempting projections, it is necessary to understand what circumstances, and what policies and measures (PaMs), might drive change in emissions in the future.
-Ideally, these factors will then all be reflected in the projections, although this is often quite difficult in practice.
-At the very least, emissions inventory compilers will need to identify all significant agents of change, even if these cannot all be included in projections.
+It is necessary to understand what circumstances, and what policies and measures (PaMs), might drive change in emissions in the future.
+Ideally, these factors will then all be reflected in the projections.
+Although a complete list may bequite difficult in practice, emissions inventory compilers will need to identify all significant agents of change, even if these cannot all be included in projections.

 PaMs should be easy to identify but care should be taken to ensure that the list of PaMs covers both policies that directly target air pollutants (e.g. the EU Industrial Emissions Directive (IED)) and policies that will affect emissions indirectly (e.g. through decarbonisation and measures to promote energy efficiency).
-Table A1-1 provides some of the key policies and regulations that may have an impact on air pollutant emissions arising from the energy sector.
-Please note, however, that this list is not exhaustive and items may be superseded following publication of this chapter.
+Section 2 Terminology describes which policies and measures should be included in the different projected air emission scenarios.